TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | 316 LUTIE ST, NASHVILLE, TN         | 316 LUTIE ST, NASHVILLE       |

-Similar to the PropertyAddress column, our OwnerAddress column contains additional details such as the city and state.
-However, for our analysis, we are only interested in extracting the address and the city.

-To achieve this, we used the PARSENAME function.
-In this case, we used PARSENAME to extract the address and city portions from the original OwnerAddress values.
+To achieve this, we used the PARSENAME function to extract the address and city portions from the original OwnerAddress values.

-Populating Y with Yes and N with No:
+***Populating Y with Yes and N with No***

 The SoldAsVacant column contains four distinct entries: N, Yes, Y, and No. However, for consistency and clarity, we aim to standardize the values by replacing N with No and Y with Yes.